Join the conversation

 It doesn't affect private cars or smaller vans, so if you're driving one of those, you won't have to worry about charges.

-However, if you drive a taxi, private hire vehicle, heavy goods vehicle (HGV), bus, or coach, and your vehicle doesn't meet Euro 6 standards for diesel or Euro 4 for petrol, you will face a charge when entering the CAZ?.
+Taxis, private hire vehicles, heavy goods vehicles (HGV), buses, or coaches, and your vehicle doesn't meet Euro 6 standards for diesel or Euro 4 for petrol, then you will face a charge if you drive in the clean air zone.

 The zone is located in the southwestern part of Portsmouth, covering the area from the end of the M275 and extending south to Winston Churchill Avenue.